itsadeadh2/Go-Study/readme.md

 - `go get <packagename>`
 	* We can also use the `go get <package name>` command to find and pull dependencies into a project.

+ After running any of these commands, a `go.sum` file will be generated as well.
+This file is used to contain the checksum of the content of the specific modules versions.

 ### Running code
  - `go run .` to run based on context
  - `go run <filename>` to run specific file

 ### Organize later: